larrybotha/building-algorithms-using-typescript/README.md

 ```

 - loop over every item in the array
-- for each item, generate a random index for that item, from its current
+- randomly select an index for an item between the current index and the end of
-    position until the end of the array
+    the array
 - swap the value at the current loop index position with the value at the
     randomly selected index position